Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park looks active, but not irrational.

-The report shows a median of 13 days to sell, which means good listings can move quickly.
+Current data shows a median of 13 days to sell, which means good listings can move quickly.
 But it also shows:

 What Types of Homes Are in East Park?